Can you be successful with SEO without building backlinks?

 A “no-follow” link means that the webmaster who created the link has asked Google NOT to flow domain authority to the linked website.

-Example; having 100 no-follows links will collectively help you more than having 0 do-follow links.
+For example, having 100 no-follows links will collectively help you more than having 0 do-follow links.

 What’s A Bad Backlink?

 A bad backlink is just spammy backlinks artificially created to trick Google into thinking your site is popular.